What is teaching and learning?

 The other book contains practical ideas to put theory into practice.

 Whilst you might be extremely knowledgeable and experienced with your subject, until you try and teach it to someone else, you won’t really know if you are good at teaching or even if you will enjoy it.
 The starting point will be to decide what it is your learners need to know and in what order, for example, from a qualification specification or a job description.
 You can then decide how you will facilitate the learning process using a variety of teaching, learning and assessment approaches and activities.
+Due to Covid-19, a lot of learning has moved online.
+You will need to find out from your organisation how they expect you to use certain applications and devices for this purpose.

 Varying what you do during your sessions will give your learners more chances to engage with the subject.
 For example, a mixture of discussions, group activities, questions, demonstrations and role plays.
 You can plan how to do this by using a scheme of work for the whole programme, and session plans for each individual session (see the resources towards the end of this page).